Chicago's Lightfoot leads way in what could be 'year of the lesbian mayor'

-Sweeping all 50 wards of Chicago, Lori Lightfoot on Tuesday became the first LGBTQ person ever elected mayor of a major American city.
+Sweeping all 50 wards of Chicago, Lori Lightfoot on Tuesday became the first LGBTQ person ever elected mayor of America's third-largest city.

 "Out there tonight, a lot of little girls and boys are watching.
 They're watching us, and they're seeing the beginning of something, well, a little bit different," Lightfoot, 56, who is also the first black woman elected mayor in the country’s third-largest city, told a jubilant crowd at a downtown hotel.
 "They're seeing a city reborn."